lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 * Understand the broad area of data science and its relevance.

 ## Grading
-* Practicum 1: 15%
+* Quiz 1: 10%
-* Practicum 2: 15%
+* Quiz 2: 10%
+* Quiz 3: 10%
-* Practicum 3: 25%
+* Labs: 25% (all weighted equally)
-* Labs: 15% (all weighted equally)
+* Completion of interactive textbook assignments: 15% (all weighted equally)
 * Programming homework assignments: 30% (all weighted equally)

 After any curving, your grade will be determined by your total score as follows:
 93+: A; 90+: A-; 87+: B+; 83+: B; 80+: B-; 77+: C+; 73+: C; 70+: C-; 67+: D+; 63: D; 60: D-.
 ## Collaboration policy

-On both labs and programming homework assignments, you *may*:
+On labs,  programming homework assignments, and interactive textbook questions, you *may*:
 * Share ideas with other individuals or groups.
-* Help other individuals or groups troubleshoot problems
+* Help other individuals or groups troubleshoot problems.

 You may *not*:
 * Share code you or your partner has written with other individuals or groups.